hosting-io/wp-disable/readme.txt

 single page.
 You can still use the default embed code from YouTube, Twitter etc to included content.

 Remove Query Strings: If you look at the waterfall view of your page load, you will see your query strings end in something like ver=1.12.4.
 These are called query strings and help determine the version of the script.
-The problem with query strings like these is that it isnâ€™t very efficient for caching purposes and sometimes prevents caching those assets altogether.
+The problem with query strings like these is that it isn't very efficient for caching purposes and sometimes prevents caching those assets altogether.
 If you are using a CDN already, you can ignore this.

 Disabling Gravatars is completely optional, advise, if you don't use them, disable as it gets rid of one more useless HTTP request.